 -

-Application of photovoltaic panels in new rural areas
+Promote photovoltaic solar panels in rural areas

 [PDF Version]